 - Topic 1 ‘Melody’ - Students learn what features make a satisfying melody.
 Concepts learnt include, ‘question and answer’ phrases, melodic form and graphic notation.

 - Topic 2 ‘The Music of Java and Bali’ - Students learn to appreciate some of the features of Gamelan music such as cyclic and interlocking melodies and textural layers.
-This topic also includes a trip to the LSO Educational Centre where students take part in a workshop playing a real gamelan.

 - Topic 3 ‘Major and Minor’ - Students gain an understanding of the difference between major and minor.
 Concepts covered include major and minor scales, and the rhythms of the Tango and Habanera.
 Students also encounter the work of Bizet, Bach and Ives.

-Students continue using the programme 'Sibelius’.
+Students continue using the program 'Sibelius’.

 - Introductory Topic – Students develop their singing technique, learn about triads and improve their knowledge of theory.